GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 ### 1. General Representations

-You hereby warrant that (1) your use of the website and services will be in strict accordance with the Agreement and all applicable laws and regulations, and (2) your use of the website and services will not infringe or misappropriate the intellectual property rights of any third party.
+You hereby warrant that (1) your use of the website and services will be in strict accordance with the Rules of Use and all applicable laws and regulations, and (2) your use of the website and services will not infringe or misappropriate the intellectual property rights of any third party.

 ### 2. Limitations on Liability

-In no event will GSA be liable with respect to any subject matter of this Agreement under any contract, negligence, strict liability or other legal or equitable theory for: (1) any special, incidental, or consequential damages; (2) the cost of procurement of substitute products or services; or (3) for interruption of use or loss or corruption of data.
+In no event will GSA be liable with respect to any subject matter of this agreement under any contract, negligence, strict liability or other legal or equitable theory for: (1) any special, incidental, or consequential damages; (2) the cost of procurement of substitute products or services; or (3) for interruption of use or loss or corruption of data.

 ## 11. General Provisions

 ### 1. Entire Agreement

-This Agreement constitutes the entire Agreement between GSA and you concerning the use of the website and services, and may only be modified by the posting of a revised version on this page by GSA.
+This Rules of Use constitutes the entire agreement between GSA and you concerning the use of the Login.gov website and services, and may only be modified by the posting of a revised version on this page by GSA.

 ### 2. Disputes

-Any disputes arising out of this Agreement and access to or use of the services shall be governed by federal law.
+Any disputes arising out of this Rules of Use and access to or use of the services shall be governed by federal law.

 ### 3. No Waiver of Rights

-GSA’s failure to exercise or enforce any right or provision of this Agreement shall not constitute waiver of such right or provision.
+GSA’s failure to exercise or enforce any right or provision of these Rules of Use shall not constitute waiver of such right or provision.

+### 4. Severability

+If any provision of these Rules of Use is held to be invalid or unenforceable by a court of law, the remaining provisions of these Rules of Use shall be severable from the invalid or unenforceable provision and will remain in effect.

-### 4. Contacting Us
+### 5. Contacting Us

 If you have questions about these terms or any other aspect of the Login.gov service, you can contact us at <https://login.gov/contact>.